dshifflet/AdoNetDataProfiler/README.md

 # AdoNetDataProfiler
-DbCommand Profiler for ADO.NET (Stores Ids returned and Data and logs activity via Log4Net)
+DbCommand Profiler for ADO.NET (Stores Ids returned, Data and logs activity via Log4Net)

 ## What This Does
 * Will log all SQL and Parameters to Log4Net and some DB activity.